sburn/docker-apache-atlas/README.md

     /opt/apache-atlas-2.1.0/bin/atlas_start.py
 ```

-Please, take into account that at fist run Atlas initialize internal schemas and `first startup may take up to 30 mins` depending on host machine performance before web-interface become available at 21000 port.
+Please, take into account that the fist startup of Atlas may take up to few mins depending on host machine performance before web-interface become available at port 21000.

 Web-UI default credentials: `admin / admin`